This article was last updated on Sept. 14, 2020.

 - Colorectal cancer is the second-leading cause of cancer death in men and the third-leading cause in women.
+In fact, the American Cancer Society External Site estimates more than 53,000 American lives will be lost to colon cancer Opens PDF in 2020.

 - People with a family history of the disease or who have certain other risk factors should talk with their doctor about beginning screenings at a younger age.